Studio

 The prompt is what makes schedules powerful: each schedule can carry its own instructions, so one agent can have several schedules that each kick off a different recurring job (for example, a morning digest and a Friday report).
 Leave it blank to run the agent with its default instructions.

-When a schedule fires, the run appears in the Runs list just like any other run, where you can open it and read what the agent did.
+Each saved schedule shows its cadence in plain English in your local timezone.
+When a schedule fires, the run appears in the Runs tab just like any other run, where you can open it and read what the agent did.

-Sharing an agent
+Pausing an agent

 FAQ